ddanailova/dog-adoption-app/README.md

 The Dog Adoption App has three types of users that can perform the following actions.

 * Guest
-    * Guests can access the guest homepage
+    * Guests can access the guest homepage - direct access
     * Guests can register - access through the homepage
     * Guests can login - access through the homepage
 * Admin
+    * Admins can access the admin homepage - direct access
     * Admins can manage all dog cards (All CRUD operations)
         * Admins can create new card - access through the homepage
-        * Admins can see all listed cards -access through the homepage page
+        * Admins can see all listed cards - access through the homepage page
         * Admins can check details for a specific card - access through the catalog page
         * Admins can update a specific card - access through the details page for the card
         * Admins can delete a specific card - access through the details page for the card